osm-search/Nominatim/docs/admin/Import.md

 The following instructions explain how to create a Nominatim database from an OSM planet file.
-It is assumed that you have already successfully installed the Nominatim software itself.
+It is assumed that you have already successfully installed the Nominatim software itself and the `nominatim` tool can be found in your `PATH`.
 If this is not the case, return to the [installation page](Installation.md).

 ## Creating the project directory